There has been Quaker interest in South Asia for many years.

 Tel: +44 113 4400736

-Next QSAIG meeting wil be held at Westminster Quaker Meeting House on Saturday 14th October 2017.
+Next QSAIG meeting will probably be held Selly Oak Quaker Meeting House, Birmingham, on Saturday 13th October 2018.
 10am.

 Thank you for looking at this page, your suggestions are welcome.